 How to Manage Software Development Risks in an Agile Environment

-Every software project involves elements of risk.
+Every mobile app development project involves some degree of risk.
 Depending on the nature of the project, these risks can vary, but they can typically be grouped into five categories.

 - Budget Risk: the risk of projects going over budget.
 Perhaps the most common risk in software development and often tied to other risks.